DSI-Universite-Rennes2/koha-unquarantine/README.md

 2. Modify the `UpdateNotForLoanStatusOnCheckin` system preference for put automaticaly your custom NotForLoan status on item check in (for example `0: 9`).
 3. Enable the script daily in your koha crontab and set up the arguments : first is your custom NotForLoan status, second is quarantine duration in days (for example `@daily perl unquarantine.pl 9 10`)

+### Reporting security issues
+We take security seriously.
+If you discover a security issue, please bring it to their attention right away!
+Please **DO NOT** file a public issue, instead send your report privately to [foss-security@univ-rennes2.fr](mailto:foss-security@univ-rennes2.fr).
+Security reports are greatly appreciated and we will publicly thank you for it.

 ## Version française

 Ce script modifie les exemplaires ayant un attribute NotForLOan personnalisé pour les rendre de nouveau disponible après un durée paramétrable